-This series was AMAZING!
-It was a murder mystery on the moon.
-I can never turn down a good, realistic sci-fi PLUS murder mystery.
-It has it all!
-It was placed in 2040 and their second-in-command had died.
+Thismurder mystery on the moon has it all!
+It took palace in 2040 after their second-in-command died.
 He had walked out the airlock (to the moon’s surface) with his space suit on wrong– he died in seconds.
 Everyone thought he had gone crazy, but Dashiel Gibson suspected differently.
 Murder.
-The first book is almost mirrored in the second –the base commander this time disappears.
+The first book is almost mirrored in the second –the base commander, this time, disappears.
 With just enough breaking the rules, they can figure out where she is and who did it.

 Fuzzy Mud by Louis Sachar

 They’re not supposed to be in the woods, but to avoid Chad the bully, Tamaya and Marshall go there anyway.
-Tamaya discovers the weird looking “fuzzy mud” and throws it at Chad’s face.
+Tamaya discovers the weird-looking “fuzzy mud” and throws it at Chad’s face.
 When Chad goes missing, and Tamaya’s hand gets a bloody rash, it’s clear that the mud is not just mud.
-Fast-paced and adventurous, this book introduces kids to the science fiction genre and environmentalism.
+Fast-paced and adventurous, this read aloud book introduces 4th-grade kids to the science fiction genre and environmentalism.

 One-Third Nerd by Gennifer Choldenko, illustrated by Eglantine Ceulemans

 From the Desk of Zoe Washington by Janae Marks